Arcadia-Science/2024-chelicerate-phylogenomics-peptides/README.md

 ## Purpose

 This repository predicts peptides from chelicerate species that are associated with host detection suppression.
 In this context, we refer to suppression of the triad of inflammation, pain, and itch as "host detection suppression."
+This repository is associated with the pub, ["Predicting peptides from tick salivary glands that suppress host detection."](https://doi.org/https://doi.org/10.57844/arcadia-gfhy-d2f3)

 ## Installation and Setup